 Yes, it may sound complicated and intimidating at first, but shove those worries down and make it happen.
 It will truly change you – make you appreciate the simple aspects in life, appreciate the land and our planet, take care of others and give what you can.
 Once again, Africa changes you.

 I grew up on a farm in the Central Valley of California which is fondly known as the raisin capital of the world, yes my dad harvested for Sun Maid.
 Finishing college I spent leisure time working at a ski resort and soon leading tours with Contiki Holidays where the travel bug really hit.
-Moving into sales of my favorite countries like Australia, New Zealand and Africa, Swain Destinations was a perfect fit and I’ve enjoyed being a part of this family owned company for 12 years.
+Moving into sales of my favorite regions like Australia, New Zealand and Africa, Swain Destinations was a perfect fit and I’ve enjoyed being a part of this family owned company for 12 years.
 As I always say, ‘the journey is the reward’.